 Tuberculosis research studies are designed to answer important questions and to find out whether new approaches are safe and effective.
-Tuberculosis research already has led to many advances, and researchers continue to search for more effective methods for dealing with tuberculosis.
-There are several current areas of focus for tuberculosis research, including: Diagnostics, Treatment, Vaccines, Diagnostics.
+Tuberculosis research already has led many advances, and researchers continue to search for more effective methods for dealing with tuberculosis.
+There are several current areas of focus for tuberculosis research, including: Diagnostics, treatment and vaccines.

 Validation and Integration of a new In-vitro Diagnostic test, the IFN-γ Release Immuno-Suspension Assay (IRISA) to improve diagnosis of Tuberculosis Meningitis – A multi-country study

 To validate the novel in-vitro diagnostic(IVD) test for TB meningitis and determine its placement in a rapid diagnostic algorithm thereby increasing prospects for commercialisation.

 - To determine the critical test cut-off value of gamma interferon levels in CSF for the diagnosis of TB meningitis in adults and children.

 - To assess the sensitivity and specificity of the ELISA test for TB meningitis in adults and children.

 - To convert the IVD test kit from being an innovative research product to a commercial kit.

 Integrated Alcohol and Smoking Behavioural Interventions with TB Care for Improved TB Treatment outcomes in Zimbabwe